 GCCLP engages in advocacy through an innovative, collaborative process with frontline communities.
 Policy priorities are developed through deep consultation with community and toward achieving the transformation of our economy and social structures to the benefit of the Gulf South’s most marginalized communities.
 GCCLP prioritizes tribal and land sovereignty as a foundational step to achieving this long-term goal.
 Therefore, Federal Recognition for the United Houma Nation remains a top advocacy priority for GCCLP’s just transition work.

 Black & Native Alliance Building

-GCCLP sees Black & Native alliance building as critical to building the kind of bottom-up grassroots power we need for a just transition.
-GCCLP facilitates PMAs and organizes cultural and traditional gathers to create space for healing and reconciliation caused by shared experience of colonization and shared rituals.
+GCCLP sees Black & Native alliance-building as critical to building the kind of bottom-up grassroots power we need for a just transition.
+GCCLP facilitates PMAs and organizes cultural and traditional gathers to create space for healing and reconciliation caused by the shared experience of colonization and shared rituals.
 Examples of past PMAs include: